-Each year, parents are asked to complete an emergency release form to provide contact information in the event that the district needs to notify parents of early dismissal, delayed opening, or restricted access to a campus because of severe weather, a security threat, or another emergency cause.
+Each year, parents are asked to complete an emergency release form to provide contact information if the district needs to notify parents of early dismissal, delayed opening, or restricted access to a campus because of severe weather, a security threat, or another emergency cause.

 The district will rely on contact information on file with the district to communicate with parents in an emergency situation, which may include real-time or automated messages.
 It is crucial to notify your child's school when a phone number changes.
+State law requires parents to update contact information within two weeks after the date the information changes.